ash-project/ash/documentation/topics/actions.md

 ### Create/Update/Destroy Actions

 These actions operate on an `Ash.Changeset`.
-While standard destroy actions don't care about the changes you add to a changeset, you may mark a destroy action as `d:Ash.Resource.actions.destroy|soft?`, which means you will be performing an update that will in some way "hide" the resource.
-Generally this hiding is done by adding a `d:Ash.Resource.resource|base_filter` i.e `base_filter [is_nil: :archived_at]`
+While standard destroy actions don't care about the changes you add to a changeset, you may mark a destroy action as `d:Ash.Resource.Dsl.actions.destroy|soft?`, which means you will be performing an update that will in some way "hide" the resource.
+Generally this hiding is done by adding a `d:Ash.Resource.Dsl.resource|base_filter` i.e `base_filter [is_nil: :archived_at]`

 Here is an example create action: